 What happens then to the normal categories of language we think in?
 What happens then to the collective cultural dialogue we each have a version of in our heads, that dialogue which quickly sums up everything we encounter in our experience, including ‘zen’?

-It doesn’t go away, it hasn’t become discarded, but it has new depth, its true intricacy is uncovered, and it is thus rendered suddenly radically more flexible, also somehow sacred, at least for the duration of that strange all-at-once movement of insight.
+It doesn’t go away, it hasn’t become discarded, but it has new depth, its true intricacy is uncovered, and it is thus rendered radically more flexible.

-What is our felt sense of what our face looked like before we were born, or of the sound of one hand clapping?
-What if we gazed with steady concentration on that strange inward complexity, at the miraculous cleverness that is our own innate and taken-for-granted awareness/experiencing/intelligence, for a concentrated period every day.
+What if we gazed with steady concentration on that strange inward complexity, at the miraculous cleverness that is our own innate and taken-for-granted awareness/experiencing/intelligence, for a concentrated period every day?
 And what if we began to notice it in every day activities, talking to our loved ones, walking along the rocks at the shoreline, reaching out to grip the doorknob?
 Maybe then ‘zen’ would begin to grow into Zen, and perhaps, thought of this way, we might realize that we already have a certain handle on Zen, to whatever degree.
 We might realize that Zen is a natural capacity arising from the way experience actually works; it is our birthright, not owned by any institution or figurehead.

 I think relatively recent developments in western philosophy, such as phenomenology* have a lot to offer in elucidating and making accessible to westerners a mode of meditation with an elegance and depth that stems from the nature of experiencing itself; a kind of art of experiencing emerges, a philosophical instrument that may be of use alongside, or inside, any life activity, a Zen in the art of anything whatever.